Get to Know...Owen Eddy

 What about new music for the flute appeals to you?

-In the beginning it wasn’t so much the flute that appealed to me but the attitude of a flautist I was working with, Kari Boyer (grad student at The New England Conservatory of Music).
+In the beginning it wasn’t so much the flute that appealed to me but the attitude of a flautist I was working with, Kari Boyer (grad student at the Manhattan School of Music).
 Her willingness not only to play new music but to sit down and discuss the mechanics of the flute piqued my interest in the instrument.
 Up to that point I was accustomed to people asking me not to ‘prepare’ the inside of their piano or bass clarinetists sweating at the thought of purposeful key clicks.
 After being introduced into a community of flautists, I found a real willingness to play new music and experiment with modern sounds.
 The technical and tonal versatility of the flute is something I have always admired, especially as it applies to extended techniques; but in recent months I have been inspired by the alto flutes’ almost primal tone quality.
 For me, the sound of the alto flute can take the most esoteric composition and lend it a perennial quality.

 Who are your favorite “new music” composers and why?